 “Sterile Processing is for folks who have a strong sense of urgency, who are light on their feet and quick thinkers,” William DeLuca, a Sterile Processing Manager at Hoboken University Medical Center in New Jersey, said.
 “The career is stressful yet gratifying.
 You will meet amazing people from a variety of different cultures, religions and races.”

-DeLuca added that hospitals in general seem to be very diverse places to work in, and here, Medical Equipment Preparers will be working alongside nurses, anesthesiologists, doctors, surgical techs, dietary aides and other health professionals.
+DeLuca added that hospitals in general seem to be very diverse places to work in, and here, Medical Equipment Preparers will be working alongside Registered Nurses, Anesthesiologists, Physicians, Surgical Technologists, dietary aides and other health professionals.

 “The greatest part of this career is the fact you play an integral role in the outcome of patient care.
 If an instrument was dirty or soiled, and was used on a patient, that patient can develop a surgical site infection, or SSI,” DeLuca explained.
 “Sterile Processing Technicians and Managers have very important and essential roles in patient care.”